 As an adult, I go back and forth between “it could be worse” and allowing myself to feel my emotions.
 Don’t get me wrong: I’m always aware that literally billions of people have it worse than I do in every manner of life circumstances, including those that cause me the most pain: health, finances, loss and family issues.

-But it doesn’t take away from the fact that these things DO cause me a lot of sadness, anxiety and pain.
+But it doesn’t take away from the fact that these things do cause me a lot of sadness, anxiety and pain.
 As mentioned ad nauseum, I’m literally in physical pain all the time.
 When I don’t give myself some room to acknowledge, grieve and even wallow (in moderation), it backs up on me, and when eventually I can’t hold it in anymore, the emotional pain becomes a tidal wave that I can’t manage.

-Sometimes people say “It could be worse” because another person pressures them to feel that way.
-That phrase can sometimes be almost weaponized.
+Sometimes people say “it could be worse” because another person pressures them to feel that way.
+It’s a phrase can sometimes be almost weaponized.
 I was once was in a conversation with someone whose wife had died of cancer and he had gone to a “grief course.”
 He recounted the anger he felt at another person in the group who was grieving the loss of her 81-year-old father.
 He thought she had no business being in the group because he felt the loss of his wife at a younger age was more painful, and that “she needed to get over it.
 Other people have it worse.”
 Never mind that he knew nothing about the woman’s relationship with her father or that he said in that very same conversation how everyone is supposed to grieve in their own time.
 The woman’s feelings made him uncomfortable in his own grief, and didn’t “measure up.”

 Caring for others and taking care of ourselves do not have to be mutually exclusive.
 While I’ve met a few women over 30 who haven’t matured past that teenage tendency to amplify their problems and comfort over others’, most women I know live to do for everyone else first.
 We think that by downplaying all of our struggles, even to ourselves, we’re somehow better serving our families, our friends, our jobs, even our communities.
 We think it makes us “strong,” and that being sad or mad at a bad situation in our lives makes us weak.